-Recommendations related to child fatality prevention Recommendations related to general practice improvements Executive Review In a quarterly report, the CFRC chair will notify the director of all recommendations and will provide progress updates on implementations Fatality prevention recommendations are subject to the Director's approval or modification.
+Recommendations related to child fatality prevention Recommendations related to general practice improvements Executive Review In a quarterly report, the CFRC chair will notify the director of all recommendations and will provide progress updates on implementat Fatality prevention recommendations are subject to the Director's approval or modification.
 Changes will be shared with Committee members.
 While the Director will be notified of recommendations through quarterly reporting, Executive approval will be obtained for recommendations that impact CFSA budgets, personnel, and/or policy.
-Development, approval and implementation of recommendations An idea for a recommendation - or for preliminary activities toward a p or during general CFRC discussion otential recommendation - originates during a particular child fatality review recommendations CFRC chair confirms the recommendation or preliminary activities at th ne end of the CFRC meeting CFRC members classify the recommendation by domain (e.g., policy, practice, supervision, training, resource development, account agency activity, or suitable for the Citywide CFRC) When preliminary activities are needed (e.g., form a workgroup, conduct research, suggest implementation steps, develop possible committee members assign responsible parties and establish a timeframe for completion CFRC specialist records the recommendation or preliminary activities in the meeting minutes; sends reminders to responsible parties within two business days of the meeting and at least two business days prior to the subsequent meeting At subsequent meetings, responsible parties report back to CFRC mem bers on progress (may submit materials prior to meeting) 79
+Development, approval and implementation of recommendations An idea for a recommendation - or for preliminary activities toward a potential recommendation - originates during a particular child fatality review or during general CFRC discussion CFRC chair confirms the recommendation or preliminary activities at the end of the CFRC meeting recommendations CFRC members classify the recommendation by domain (e.g., policy, practice, supervision, training, resource development, according agency activity, or suitable for the Citywide CFRC) When preliminary activities are needed (e.g., form a workgroup, conduct research, suggest implementation steps, develop possible benchmon committee members assign responsible parties and establish a timeframe for completion CFRC specialist records the recommendation or preliminary activities in the meeting minutes; sends reminders to responsible part business days of the meeting and at least two business days prior to the subsequent meeting At subsequent meetings, responsible parties report back to CFRC members pers on progress (may submit materials prior to meeting)